Our taxi ride from the airport was short but pricey, taking us swiftly to where we were staying on Ballarat St.

-History: Hulbert House was established in 1888 and its first owner was a gold trader Horatio Nelson Firth.
-He was later imprisoned and his wife then turned the house into a B&B. Today it has been superbly restored by designer Neil McLachlan into the sophistication it is today.
+Hulbert House was established in 1888 and its first owner was gold trader Horatio Nelson Firth.
+He was later imprisoned and his wife turned the house into a B&B. More recently, it has been superbly restored by designer Neil McLachlan into the sophisticated boutique hotel it is today.

 The room: Each of the six suites have been named after someone of significance to the boutique hotel.
 Our room was the lavish Firth Suite.
 All suites have unique Victorian themes and ornate chandeliers.
 All the furniture and decor has been imported from France.

 Room service: Finishes at 11pm and then one of the managers remains on call.
 We had a mini fridge stocked with Antipodes sparkling and still water.
 The room was also set up with coffee and tea facilities and fine bone china cups.